ab5w/Curriculum-vitae/README.md

 * Daily use of CentOS for the installation and management of customer servers, shared hosting servers, and hypervisors.
 * Experience with the setup, configuration and management of Apache/Nginx, MySQL and PHP.
 * Strong monitoring skills using Nagios.
-* Experience with high availability setups, using haproxy and MySQL replication.
+* Experience with high availability setups using haproxy, keepalived, and MySQL replication.
 * Administration of hadoop (HDFS/HBase/MapReduce) using Cloudera and Ambari/Hortonworks.
+* Experience with HA syslogging, using graylog/elasticsearch.
 * Use of zfs for the management of backup servers.
 * Experience with the setup, configuration and management of load balanced multi master FreeIPA for SSO/LDAP authentication on servers and web services.